Croydon/cubescript/README.md

   * Python >= 3.6
   * Conan >= 1.29.2
   * CMake >= 3.15
-  * Meson
+  * Meson >= 0.46

 ## Building and usage

-CubeScript is built using Meson.
-Therefore, you need to install Meson and then you can compile it.
-Typically, this will be something like
+You have to build it in a subdirectory, hence a typical build should look like this:

 ~~~
 mkdir build && cd build
-meson ..
+cmake ..
-meson compile
+cmake --build .
 ~~~

 Link the CubeScript library together with your application and everything should